My mother, Christine, passed away suddenly from a heart attack on September 20th 2005 at the age of 69 (she is pictured left in August 2005).

-Margaret Balfe: "I often went on Sunday afternoons to have tea with Christine & her mother when they lived in the flat (they had a large black Persian cat they were very fond of).
+Margaret Balfe: "I often went on Sunday afternoons to have tea with Christine and her mother when they lived in the flat (they had a large black Persian cat they were very fond of).
 Sometimes we travelled up to London together to go shopping in Selfridges or to visit art galleries.
-Once we got lost on the tube, & ended up travelling all over London before we got back to Ealing Broadway hours later!"
+Once we got lost on the tube, and ended up travelling all over London before we got back to Ealing Broadway hours later!"

 Celia Trasler: "Occasionally, whilst still at school, we would take ourselves off to Saturday morning concerts arranged at either the Albert Hall or, later, the Royal Festival Hall.
-And once Christine left school... we began a very long association with these two halls, regularly meeting after work & treating ourselves to the cheapest seats in the house as we followed our favourite music and soloists."
+And once Christine left school... we began a very long association with these two halls, regularly meeting after work and treating ourselves to the cheapest seats in the house as we followed our favourite music and soloists."

 This is a photo I particularly love, taken in 1957 by Christine's friend and colleague at NFYFC, Jim Preece.

 Jim: "This was taken from inside the NFYFC office at 55 Gower Street.
 From the same vantage point I got a good one of a fat old cat leaning against the base of a lamp-post, fast asleep.
 I used to use an Olympus SLR.
 [The office] was a very substantial early Victorian building with a basement which, as you have guessed, was fairly sound-proof as well as spacious."